NA SEISIÚIN | Sessions in the Portland area

 11:00 - 1:00 PM

-MÓD Youth Session w/Niamh Branigan (open session)
+MÓD Youth Session w/Maia Kennett (open to youth)

-Second and forth Sundays of the month.
+Second and fourth Sundays of the month

 The Hostel Café